ishitamisra/multithreaded_search_engine/README.md

-Requires a C++17 compiler, CMake 3.16+, and POSIX threads. `libcurl` (`libcurl4-openssl-dev` on Debian/Ubuntu, or `brew install curl` on macOS) is optional but required for the crawler to actually fetch pages over the network -- without it the crawler still builds and runs, it just can't fetch anything (this is detected and reported clearly at both build and run time).
+Requires a C++17 compiler, CMake 3.16+, and POSIX threads. `libcurl` (`libcurl4-openssl-dev` on Debian/Ubuntu, or `brew install curl` on macOS) is optional but required for the crawler to actually fetch pages over the network.
+Without it the crawler still builds and runs, it just can't fetch anything (this is detected and reported clearly at both build and run time).

 ### Search the real web (clickable results)

-`scripts/demo.sh` indexes a local sample corpus for the CLI-query part of its tour, and a locally-served demo site for the crawler part -- both run with no internet access, which is why `demo.sh` is safe to use in a sandboxed CI environment.
+`scripts/demo.sh` indexes a local sample corpus for the CLI-query part of its tour, and a locally-served demo site for the crawler part.
+Both run with no internet access, which is why `demo.sh` is safe to use in a sandboxed CI environment.
 But it means those results' links are either `file://` URLs (which most browsers block from navigating to when